Campervanning in Norway: Tips, Routes & Destinations for 2024

 The gist is that you can practice off-grid camping in Norway where the land is not owned or cultivated or where there is no signage forbidding it.

 Follow the usual free and wild camping good practice and don’t overstay your welcome – we would suggest one day and certainly no more than 48 hours in the same spot.
-Use Park4Night to find wild camping spots and best places for free overnight parking.
+Use Park4Night to find wild camping spots and the best places for free overnight parking.

 Always follow the ‘leave no trace’ principle, take your rubbish, black and grey waste with you or dispose of it in the proper place.